 Seats and Bus Shelters

 The allotment site is found on Bempton Lane, Flamborough.
-Plots are approximately one sixteenth of an acre and currently cost £35 per year to rent.
-If you would like a plot to cultivate, please contact the Clerk to the Council on 07474681368 or see contact details on this website.
-Click on the links to the right to view a standard Tenancy Agreement and Conditions of Letting.
+Plots are approximately one sixteenth of an acre and currently cost £35 per year to rent (£40 from 1 November 2021).
+There are also half plots to rent.
+If you would like a plot to cultivate, please contact the Clerk to the Council on 07474681368 or email firstname.lastname@example.org.

 The Village Green

 is owned by the Parish Council and this is a beautiful green area in the centre of the village which is open to all for the purpose of recreational enjoyment.
 The Parish Council is responsible for cutting the grass and owns and maintains the playground.
-We have recently provided new equipment for the children to enjoy.
 Dogs are not permitted within the playground and we ask that this is respected for the health and safety of our children.
 If you find any faults or have any comments, please contact the Clerk to the Council.

 is found in the heart of the village at the junction of Tower Street, Carter Lane and Castle Crescent.
 The Parish Council is responsible for maintaining this area as an attractive garden and there are limits to its use.
 This is a quiet reflective area with seating and at Christmas is the focal point for Christmas Lighting, Christmas Tree and Nativity Scene.
 The Parish Council Notice Board and Millenium Mast are also found here.
 Dogs are not permitted within Camerons Gardens and we ask that this request is respected.
 The Parish Council cuts the grass here.